lukejameson/contacts/README.md

 "The lens-free view of your clusters."

-Contacts is a Docker-based web application that provides a Kubernetes dashboard inspired by Lens, but browser-based and less laggy
+Contacts is a Docker-based web application that provides a Kubernetes dashboard inspired by Lens, but browser-based and less laggy.

 ## Key Features